Compiled by the Road Trip Manitoba team

-Parks Canada oTENTiks in Riding Mountain National Park are the perfect blend of A-frame cabin and back-to-nature camping.
+Parks Canada oTENTiks in Riding Mountain National Park are the perfect blend of A-frame cabin and back-to-nature camping, and we consider them to be some of the most unique places to stay in Manitoba.
 With a maximum of four adults per oTENTik (and an overall maximum of six), expect sleeping platforms with mattresses, a table, electricity, a small heater, smoke and carbon monoxide detectors, and a fire extinguisher. oTENTiks 702, 703, 705, 706, 708, 709, 711, 712, 713, and 715 contain a wood stove.

 Note that none of the oTENTiks have plumbing or running water, although there are nearby water taps, shared washrooms, and shared kitchen shelters.
 Firewood is also available to purchase.
 You should bring all sleeping equipment (sleeping bags, pillows, blankets, etc.), cooking gear, food, camping chairs, matches or a lighter, and anything else you would normally bring camping.